PrefectHQ/prefect/docs/guides/deployment/daemonize-worker.md

   boost: 2
 ---

-# Daemonize a worker
+# Daemonize a worker or `.serve` process

-This post demonstrates how to set up a systemd service to run a Prefect worker.
+In this guide you'll learn how to set up a systemd service to run long-running Prefect processes.

-A systemd service is an ideal way to run a Prefect worker on a Linux VM or physical server if you want to:
+A similar pattern can be used to run a Prefect worker for use with a [work pool-based deployment](/guides/prefect-deploy/) or run a long-running [`.serve` process](/tutorial/deployments/#create-a-deployment) that does not require a worker or work pool.

-* Automatically start a Prefect worker when Linux starts.
+A systemd service is ideal for running a long-lived process on a Linux VM or physical server if you want to automatically start a Prefect worker or `serve` process when Linux starts.
-* Automatically restart a Prefect worker if it crashes.
+This approach also provides resilience by automatically restarting a Prefect worker if it crashes.

 In this guide you will: